 The U.S. President's Emergency Plan for AIDS Relief (PEPFAR) is the U.S. Government initiative to help save the lives of those suffering from HIV/AIDS around the world.
 This historic commitment is the largest by any nation to combat a single disease internationally, and PEPFAR investments also help alleviate suffering from other diseases across the global health spectrum.
 PEPFAR is driven by a shared responsibility among donor and partner nations and others to make smart investments to save lives.
+Read more about PEPFAR’s priorities and results in this fact sheet (PDF 391 KB).

 Global Health Initiative